Star of Indiana Drum and Bugle Corps: The DCI years

 The Star of Indiana Drum and Bugle Corps was founded in 1984 in Bloomington, Indiana.
 Its startup was funded with a grant of $1,000,000 from Bill Cook and his medical device manufacturing company, the Cook Group.
-Marching a then-maximum one hundred twenty-eight members under the directorship of Jim Mason, at the 1985 DCI World Championships in Madison, Wisconsin, Star of Indiana became only the second corps to earn a spot among DCI's Top Twelve Finalists in its first season of competition; the first corps to do so was the 1972 Bleu Raeders.
+Marching a then-maximum one hundred twenty-eight members under the directorship of Jim Mason, at the 1985 DCI World Championships in Madison, Wisconsin, Star of Indiana became only the second corps to earn a spot among the top twelve finalists in its first season of competition.
+(The first corps to do so was the Bleu Raeders in 1972, the inaugural year of Drum Corps International.)
 Star of Indiana marched in DCI competition for only nine seasons, but finished in DCI Finals every year, twice finishing third, second once, and winning the 1991 DCI Open Class World Championship.
-In addition to its DCI title, Star also won the Drum Corps Midwest Division I Championship, 1991–93; the U.S. Open in 1988 & '89; the DCI Preview of Champions title, 1991–93; and ten DCI Regional Championships, 1988-93.
+In addition to its DCI title, Star also won the Drum Corps Midwest Division I Championship, 1991–93; the U.S. Open in 1988 and 1989; the DCI Preview of Champions title, 1991–93; and ten DCI Regional Championships, 1988–93.